 In the back, I watched them slice the tomahawk.
 We’d be buying some chinchulines, which are beef intestines, as well as mollejas, or sweetbreads.
 We also got kidneys and heart.
 To help out customers, they have a diagram of the cow and show which cuts of meat come from which part of the cow.

 They also sell sausages, including normal and spicy.
-After finishing up at the market, I drove 10 minutes to Ninja’s house, where we’d fire up the grill, cook our meat, and eat!
+After finishing up at the market, I drove 10 minutes to Ninja’s house, where we’d fire up the outdoor electric grill.

 He had a beautiful setup outside.
 He opened up the chinchulines first and marinaded them in salt, pepper, and lemon.
 Next were the mollejas, which is a gland in the cow’s neck, followed by the kidneys and the heart.
 You have to be careful when cutting the kidneys so the juices don’t escape.